 Maintenance - Upland portion of plantings may be mowed during the first couple years to suppress annual and biennial weeds and promote seedling growth.
 Hand weeding is commonly conducted in smaller lakeshore plantings to control weeds.
-Spot herbicide treatment may be used for perennial grasses such as reed canary grass but it is important that aquatically certified herbicides be used.
+Spot herbicide treatment may be used for perennials such as reed canary grass but it is important that aquatic safe herbicides be used.